 I can’t even begin to tell you how powerful it was to be reading those Words while sitting out there.
 I’m so thankful I didn’t miss the opportunity to experience that (I was tempted to just go back to sleep, plus I knew it was going to be cold).
 It’s so incredible to have a relationship with the creator of the universe!
 Thank you, Jesus, for your sacrifice which makes that possible.

 We drove out to the South Kaibab trailhead and honestly we had no idea what to expect.
 We heard the hike to Ohh-Ahh Point was only 0.9 miles, but it would take about two hours because of how steep it was, and they weren’t kidding!
 It was scary steep!
 I hugged the inside wall the whole way, but the views were incredible!
 It was so worth it.
 On the way back Jimbo decided to hike off trail down into the canyon.
 He was gone a long time and I was trying not to freak out (which was hard), But, thankfully he eventually emerged from the “depths” of the canyon and I was SO relieved!

 What was supposed to be a 3 hour drive turned into an all day affair.
 Instead of going west on Hwy 89, we took a “detour” and turned right towards Page, AZ.
 Jimbo wanted to see if we could find a hardware store.
 Since the generator caught fire, he’s on a mission to make sure we will have power when boondocking.
 It was kind of an unfruitful trip because the store was closed, but we did get to have dinner and watch a band play live music!
 They were pretty good... played everything from Johnny Cash to Elle King.
 I even line danced!

-* Camped at Kaibab Camper Village.
+We camped at Kaibab Camper Village.
 Had full hookups, including sewer.
 Feels like a luxury after boondocking for a week!